How to Become a Notary in Montana

 Do I need to order a notary stamp in Montana?

-Montana law requires all notaries to affix an official stamp on tangible records and/or electronic records to authenticate all notarial acts performed.
-Section 1-5-616 of the Montana Code Annotated and Section 44-15-107 of the Administrative Rules of Montana provide the legal specifications regarding the layout and the information required on all notary stamps.
+Montana law requires all notaries to affix an official stamp on tangible and electronic records to authenticate all notarial acts performed.

 - Be rectangular in shape and approximately 1” x 2 ½” in size.